206th Rifle Division: Battle of Kursk

 The division was on the right (west) flank of the Army adjacent to its former 38th Army.
-It manned, apart from other defenses, an antitank strongpoint consisting of 16 guns of 45mm and 76mm calibre and nine antitank rifles.
+It manned, apart from other defenses, an antitank strongpoint consisting of 16 guns of 45 mm and 76 mm calibre and nine antitank rifles.
 In the event, since the main attack of the 4th Panzer Army fell on the positions of the 6th and 7th Guards Armies to the east the 40th Army saw little action during Operation Zitadelle; on July 7 Vatutin sent Moskalenko a warning order for a flank attack towards Tomarovka, but this was soon revised to a transfer of most of 40th Army's armor and heavy artillery to bolster 6th Guards and 1st Tank Armies and a feint attack in support.
 Little of this affected the 206th on the opposite flank.